 Steps for accessing your publication module are shown below and publication module functionalities are documented on the other sub-pages (see Claiming and Adding Publications, Manual Formatting and Bulk Publication Importing).

-Steps for Accessing Your Publications List
+Accessing Your Publications List

 Figure 1: Accessing the publication manager

 Your publication list in the Experts Profile Manage consists of three tabs: Mine, Pending, Not mine